The Ultimate Guide to Doing Business in South Korea

 Expect there to be multiple rounds of negotiations.

 It takes at least a week to finalize details.

-The decision maker doesn’t usually attend the meeting, and their approval is necessary to proceed.
+The decision maker doesn’t always attend the meeting, and their approval is necessary to proceed.

 You will most likely receive a gift near the end of the meeting.